This Episode is titled “God’s Ox.”

-His theological & philosophical thoughts consumed him.
+His theological and philosophical thoughts consumed him.
 According to one account, he was dining with King Louis IX of France.
 While others engaged in conversation, Thomas stared off into space, lost in thought.
 Forgetting or not caring where he was, he slammed his fist on the table and shouted, “Ah!
 There’s an argument that will destroy the Manicheans!” — a heretical group from ages before.

 At the beginning of his Summa Theologica, Thomas distinguished between philosophy and theology, between reason and revelation.
-Contrary to what some had claimed, true theology & philosophy don’t contradict each other.
+Contrary to what some had claimed, true theology and philosophy don’t contradict each other.
 They are each avenues of knowledge ordained by God.

-Following Aristotle’s lead, Thomas proposed that reason is based on what our senses tell us—what we can see, feel, hear, smell, & touch.
+Following Aristotle’s lead, Thomas proposed that reason is based on what our senses tell us—what we can see, feel, hear, smell, and touch.
 Revelation is based on more.
 While reason can lead us to belief in God—something that other theologians like Anselm had already said—only revelation can show us God as He really is, the God of the Bible.
 Philosophy makes clear the existence of God.
-But only theology based on Revelation tells us what the God who exists is like.
+But only theology based on Revelation tells us what the God Who exists is like.

 Thomas accepted Aristotle’s principle that every effect has a cause, every cause a prior cause, and so on back to the First Cause.
 He declared creation traces back to a divine First Cause, the Creator.
 However, the full knowledge of God—the Trinity, for example—comes only through revelation.
 From this knowledge we discover man’s origin and destiny.